charlestolley/python-snmp/docs/source/library.rst

 Drafts (DELETE ME)
 ------------------

+The problem with this design is that an error for a single variable will invalidate the entire request.
+With the introduction of the Get-Bulk request (which is particularly susceptible to this flaw), SNMPv2 also introduced three new special value types: :class:`NoSuchObject<snmp.smi.NoSuchObject>`, :class:`NoSuchInstance<snmp.smi.NoSuchInstance>`, or :class:`EndOfMibView<snmp.smi.EndOfMibView>`.

 :mod:`snmp`: The top level module exports all the basic components to create a manager object, make a request, and handle the possible responses.